 Saturday, Sunday and Public Holidays(April-September): 9 AM-9 PM

-8. Watch the sunset from Cerro del Tío Pío: One of the enthralling things to Do in Madrid is watching the unobstructed sunset from Cerro del Tío Pí.
+8. Watch the sunset from Cerro del Tío Pío: One of the enthralling things to do in Madrid is watching the unobstructed sunset from Cerro del Tío Pí.
 As the sun sets below the horizon, it illuminates the sky in a multitude of colours.
 Don't forget to carry your camera with you for capturing some stunning photographs.
 In addition, Cerro del Tío Pí is a lovely locale for hanging out with pals and indulging in picnics with the family.

 Location: Calle de Benjamín Palencia, 2, 28038 Madrid, Spain